h0nt3d/Harvest-Rover/README.md

 [rfid.c](https://github.com/h0nt3d/Harvest-Rover/blob/main/rfid.c)

 ## Optical Signal Decoding
 Using I2C communication, the APDS9960 color sensor is initialized and reads red, green, blue and clear light values from its registers.
 The sensor data is combined into 16-bit values for each color channel.
-Based on the dominant color, a note from the buzzer is then played.
+Based on the dominant color, a note from the buzzer is played.
 - Red - C4
 - Green - F4
 - Blue - A4 <br>